 LED Tail Lights

-LED tail lights are also easy to install.
-Because it uses advanced technology, LED tail lights require less wire splicing during installation.
+LED tail lights are also easy to install, requiring less wire splicing during installation.
 In fact, a lot of LED tail lights installations simply involve plug and play.
-If you have LED lights installed, it will be easy for you to replace it with a new one if necessary.
-You can also contact your trusted mechanic to do it for you.
+If you have LED lights installed, they will be easy for you to replace with new ones if necessary.

-Some cars use Xenon bulbs for their tail lights but this rarely happens because Xenon bulbs are bright and irritating to the eyes.
-This type of tail light is also expensive.
-Only professionals can install them.
+Cars rarely use Xenon bulbs for their tail lights because they are bright and irritating to the eyes.
+They are also expensive, and only professionals can install them.

 Apart from the bulb being the major component of the tail light, most car owners also consider the color of the tail light’s housing.
 There are a number of variants available when it comes to this.
 Most come in shades of dark black or chrome.